Set up a Postgres data destination to export data from Singular automatically to a Postgres database.

 GRANT ALL ON ALL TABLES IN SCHEMA singular TO singular;

-Note: This allows Singular to create new tables in the provided database & schema.
+Note: This allows Singular to create new tables in the provided database and schema.
 It does not allow Singular to read or change other schemas or tables in the database.

 2. Whitelist Singular Server IPs